I worked as a Software Engineer in the pyjimmy team.

 Support

-An other aspect of my role is also to help my colleagues that are not software engineers to use the library we’re developping, and also more generally using git and python.
+Another aspect of my role was also to help my colleagues that were not software engineers to use the library we were developing, and also more generally using git and python.